-Nine Omicron symptoms affecting fully jabbed and two early signs you might have it
+Nine Omicron symptoms affecting fully jabbed and the early sign you might have it

 There were 66,638 cases of Covid reported in the UK on Thursday, with the death toll rising by 206, bringing the total to 159,158.
 Though Omicron has a higher transmission rate than Delta, there have been fewer deaths and hospitalisations with the newer variant.

-Here, we take a look at some of the most common symptoms with the new variant for the fully vaccinated, and two early warning signs you might have it.
+Here, we take a look at some of the most common symptoms with the new variant for the fully vaccinated, and the early warning sign you might have it.

 Most common symptoms for the fully vaccinated